elyjahm5/katong/README.md

 ## Description

 This is a collection of educational games.
+It's meant to be a project collaborated with students.